tempelaar-team/qclab-dev/docs/interactive_docs/spin-boson-example/model-constants.rst

     :width: 50%

-For a complete list of model constants and their descriptions, please refer to the `Spin-Boson Model <../../user_guide/models/spin_boson_model.html>`_ documentation.
+For a complete list of model constants, please refer to the `Spin-Boson Model <spinboson_model>`_ documentation.